Catholic Church in Fiji: Latin hierarchy

 Archdiocese of Suva has a history dating back to 1863 when the Vatican created the Prefecture Apostolic of Fiji Island from the Vicariate Apostolic of Central Oceania.
 It was made Vicariate Apostolic of Fiji Island in 1887.
 The Vicariate became the Archdiocese of Suva in 1966.

 There is formally an Apostolic Nunciature (papal diplomatic representation, embassy level) to the Fiji Islands but it is vested (as with many South Sea states) in the Apostolic Nunciature in the New Zealand capital, Wellington.

 History

 Missions of the Marist Fathers were begun in the Lau Islands in 1844 and then in Levuka but were initially unsuccessful.
 A more successful mission began in Levuka in 1861.
 Many churches were built by Bishop Julien Vidal around 1900.
 Relations with Methodist missionaries were competitive, with Cardinal Moran in Sydney debating Protestant speakers on mutual allegations of wrongdoing in Fiji.
 Australian Methodists protested against the appointment of a Catholic, Henry Jackson, as Governor of Fiji in 1902, provoking counter-protests in Fiji.

+Caritas Fiji is the social arm of the Catholic Church.